 The next day we docked near Fernandina island and took some pictures on the beautiful beach.
 When we showed this picture to Terry, he happily yelled out “Kangaroo!” pointing towards Frank.
 Then he tapped his chest and said, “Me, baby Kangaroo.”
 Frank’s laughter rang out.

 After we had fun with pictures we turned down the trail to see more wildlife and the remains of a settlement that was attempted on an island with no fresh water.
 Frank had five jokes he thought about overnight to tell.
-Something about the serious way he and other Germans I’ve met (Jonas in Leon) tell their jokes makes me laugh every time.
+Something about the serious way he and other Germans I’ve met (Jonas in Leon and spent a bloody night there) tell their jokes makes me laugh every time.

 Each island we walked was a little different: Genovesa island, topped with dry dormant Palo Santo trees and filled with various bird species; Rabida Island with its red sand; Bartolome Island with its cooled lava flow.